Akamel01/portfolio/PROJECT_PAGE_GUIDELINES.md

 ### Primary Audience
 - **Technical Recruiters**: Need quick understanding of skills and impact
 - **Hiring Managers**: Want to assess problem-solving ability and technical depth
-- **Data Science Teams**: Looking for evidence of rigorous methodology
+- **Engineering Teams**: Looking for evidence of rigorous methodology and system-building
 - **Non-Technical Stakeholders**: Should understand the business value

 ### Core Messages to Convey